MAINLAND BUSINESS SETUP

 BRANCH & REPRESENTATIVE OFFICES OF FOREIGN COMPANIES

 A UAE national must be appointed as a ‘service agent’ for the branch or representative office.
 A service agent is not the same as a commercial agent.
 The former is not permitted to own equity in or participate in the substantive management of the representative or branch office.
-In practice, a foreign entity typically contracts with the service agent to provide specific services such as assisting in communications with government departments or undertaking other administrative matters.
+In practice, a foreign entity typically contracts with the service agent to provide specific services for company formation in Dubai such as assisting in communications with government departments or undertaking other administrative matters.
 The fees paid to the service agent are a contractual matter between the service agent and the foreign company, frequently quantified by the turnover of the branch or representative office.